gordoneccles/RubyDB/README.md

 # RubyDB
-RubyDB makes accessing and manipulating information in a SQL database easy and intuitive.
+RubyDB is an ORM that makes accessing and manipulating information in a SQL database easy and intuitive.
+Use standard Ruby methods to query, update, and insert information into your database.
+Insert an additional layer of validation to call before your data is committed to the database.

 ## Setup
-First ensure your sqlite3 database is located in the root directory.
-This allows the database wrapper to find it.
+1. Ensure your sqlite3 database is located in the root directory.
+This allows RubyDB to find it.

-To implement RubyDB create a new class to represent your SQL table.
-Have this class inherit from `SQLClass`, and at the end of your new class's definition, call the `::finalize!` method to ensure attribute setter and getter methods are created.
+2. Create a new class to represent your SQL table.
+Have this class inherit from `SQLClass`.
+3. At the end of your class definition, call the `::finalize!` method to ensure attribute setter and getter methods are created.

 That's it!
 You can now interact with your table via the new Ruby class.